dirigiblelabs/sample-abap/README.md

 Transpiled javascript files are located in folder `output`

 ## Running in Dirigible
-1. Click `1-setup.command`
-2. Click `2-transpile.command`
-3. Click `3-test.command`
-4. Click `4-normalize.command`
-5. Click `5-bundle.command`
-6. Click `6-extract.command`
+1. Select project, right click -> Actions
+2. Select `build` -> Execute and wait until it finishes successfully
-7. Refresh workspace - should appear project `sample-abap-result`
+3. Refresh workspace - should appear `dist` folder with a single `run.js` file in it
-8. Publish it
+4. Publish project
-9. Select run.mjs
+5. Select run.mjs from the `dist` folder and see `hello world` prinited in the console

-You can change the ABAP source file `src/zcl_hello_world.clas.abap` and repeate the steps 2-9 above.
+You can change the ABAP source file `src/zcl_hello_world.clas.abap` and repeate the steps above.